giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 ### 4.6 Section centroid and prestress eccentricity

-The centroid of the complete section is calculated independently from the resultant of the prestressing bars.
+Two different points are required at each elevation `z`.

+The first point, `(xp, yp)`, is the position of the residual prestressing resultant.
+It is calculated using only the prestressing-bar polygons and their effective residual areas.

+The second point, `(Cx, Cy)`, is the stiffness-weighted centroid of the complete CSF cross-section at the same elevation.
+It includes all material regions represented in the section, with their current geometry and elastic weights.

 The function: